SP patriarch Mulayam Singh Yadav dies at 82 | Politics

 - India

-For party workers, even when he was no longer the SP president - the mantle passed on to his son Akhilesh Yadav in 2017 - the patriarch remained “Netaji”, the leader.
+For party workers, even when he was no longer the SP president , the patriarch who famously trained as a wrestler in his younger days, remained “Netaji”, the leader.
 And his presence on the scene provided the glue that held the Yadav clan together, at least to a degree.

 Yadav struck deals with the Bahujan Samaj Party, the Bharatiya Janata Party and the Congress whenever needed to form or save the governments led by him in Uttar Pradesh.